(Photo: Tamika Caston-Miller)

-I have what could be called a complicated relationship with the yin yoga pose known as Cat Pulling Its Tail.
+I have what could be considered a complicated relationship with the yin yoga pose known as Cat Pulling Its Tail.

 If you know the pose, you understand what I mean.
-Cat Pulling Its Tail asks that you lean onto one side, extend one leg straight ahead of you, bend the other knee behind you, lean back in a twist, and reach for each foot with the opposite hand—and somehow not forget to breathe.
+Among the most pretzel-y of poses, Cat Pulling Its Tail asks that you lean onto one side, extend one leg straight ahead of you, bend the other knee behind you, lean back in a twist, and reach for each foot with the opposite hand—and somehow not forget to breathe.
+Coming into it can pose can feel as though you need a PhD in yoga.

-I wasn’t intending to tackle my nemesis of a pose at 10:03 pm on a Monday night.
-But there I was, scrolling Instagram in search of a slower-paced practice, when I landed on a late-night live with Tamika Caston-Miller, longtime yoga teacher and founder of the virtual Ashé Yoga Collective Studio & School.
-Her mesmerizingly slow style of teaching unfailingly reduces me to a puddle of calm.
-That night was no different.
+I wasn’t intending to tackle my pose nemesis at 10:03 pm on a Monday night.
+Yet there I was, scrolling Instagram in search of a slower-paced practice, when I landed on a late-night live with Tamika Caston-Miller, longtime yoga teacher and founder of the virtual Ashé Yoga Collective Studio & School.
+That night was no different than usual as her mesmerizingly slow style of teaching unfailingly reduces me to a puddle of calm.

 The curious thing is, yin yoga doesn’t fixate on transitions.
 There’s actually zero emphasis on how you happen to make your way from one pose to the next.
 Instead, the focus is entirely on your experience in the pose—the balance of tension and release, the stillness, the length of time endured.